 Fee Type Refundable/Nonrefundable Frequency Cost

-тее туре Nonrefundable (Unless cancelled requericy Cost
+Nonrefundable (Unless cancelled ,

-within 5 calendar days of enrollment
+within 3 calendar days of enrollment

 Application Fee agreement) One-time \$75.

-Nonrefundable (Unless cancelled ·
+Nonrefundable (Unless cancelled

-One-Time within 5 calendar days of enrollment
+One-Time within 3 calendar days of enrollment 4

 Enrollment Fee agreement) One-time \$75.

 Nonrefundable (Unless cancelled

-within 5 calendar days of enrollment Recurring
+within 3 calendar days of enrollment - ć. r.o.

 Library Service Fee agreement) (by term) \$50.

-Nonrefundable (Unless enrollment is Recurring
+Tashaalasa Faa Nonrefundable (Unless enrollment is - ¢100

 Technology Fee cancelled before start of a term) (by term) \$100.

-Nonrefundable (Unless enrollment is Recurring
+Nonrefundable (Unless enrollment is 0 ćar

-Student Activity Fee cancelled before start of a term) (by term) \$25.
+cancelled before start of a term) (by term) \$25.

 Late Tuition Fee Nonrefundable N/A \$100.

 Transcript

-Evaluation Fee (per
+Evaluation Fee (per 4-0

 transcript) Nonrefundable N/A \$50.

 Graduation fee

-(diploma, cap and
+(diploma, cap and Newsoftwadable On a time a ¢200

 gown) Nonrefundable One-time \$200.

-Official Transcript
+Official Transcript Fee Nonrefundable NI / A ĊOF

-Fee Nonrefundable N/A \$25.
+Nonrelundable N/A \$25.

-Student ID/ID

-Replacement Fee Non-refundable N/A \$25.
+Student ID/ID Replacement Fee Non-refundable N/A \$25.

-Returned Check Fee Non-refundable N/A \$35.
+Returned Check Fee N/A \$35.

 Library Late Fee Non-refundable N/A \$10.

 Reactivation Fee

-(After formal leave
+(After formal leave ć. r.o.

 of absence) Non-refundable One-time \$50.

 Undergraduate:

 \$500.
 (Full-time students)

 \$230.
 (Part-time students)

-One week Course Enrollment status of the
+One-week Course Enrollment status of the

-One-week Course Extension Fee for Enrollment status of the
+Extension Fee for student is determined by

-Graduating student is determined by last term prior to
+Graduating last term prior to

 Students Non-refundable One-time graduation.

-Students INOTE TETUTIVADIE Onestime graduation.

 Fee Type Refundable/Nonrefundable Frequency Cost

 Graduate:

 \$750.
 (Full-time students)

 \$375.
 (Part-time students)

 One-week Course Enrollment status of the

 Extension Fee for student is determined by

-•

 Graduating last term prior to

 Students Non-refundable One-time graduation.

-\Library service fees are for third-party services provided to the College.
+Library service fees are for third-party services provided to the College.